bnj997/links-demonstration/README.md

 - Ordering of links

   Due to time constraints, the order of links is fixed in the order of Show links, Music links, and Classic links.
-To address this, The `ProfilePage.tsx` should not hard code the rendering order.
+To address this, The `ProfilePage.tsx` should not hard-code the rendering order of links.
 Instead, it should render links based on either 1. the order set by the mock API or 2. a custom order set by the user itself (done on the front end or back end).

   If time permitted, a 'neater' solution would have been to assume that the 'links' response object returned all links in one array rather than have it returned categorically and to have a 'type' property to check if the link is a show, music or classic link.